By Matt Hummel, Chief Experience Officer

-- Building journey maps for customer experience improvements: Mapping out a persona’s journey with your brand can help to identify and solve for key pain points and improve the overall service experience.
+- Building patient journey maps for customer experience improvements: Mapping out a persona’s journey with your brand can help to identify and solve for key pain points and improve the overall service experience.

 - Prioritizing business and marketing decisions: Prioritizing product roadmaps based on the needs and desires that will yield the most positive impact for your key persona groups.

 Simply put, all customers (whether patients, caregivers, researchers, or providers) are not the same.
 Making decisions based on one individual, or the last rant you read on your social media page, can be troublesome in the long run.
-Personas are a useful tool for condensing and synthesizing both quantitative and qualitative research to get an understanding of your customers as real people—and when used effectively, this insight can keep any project focused exactly where it needs to be: on the patients.
+Healthcare personas are a useful tool for condensing and synthesizing both quantitative and qualitative research to get an understanding of your customers as real people—and when used effectively, this insight can keep any project focused exactly where it needs to be: on the patients.